Flour & Spice

 Jump to Recipe Print Recipe

-A Karhi Recipe with big flavours made in less time!
+A an authentic tasting Karhi Recipe with big flavours made in less time!
 This Kadhi Pakora uses two time saving techniques to make sure your Karhi is ready in under an hour, but with that full slow cooked flavour!

 A dish of karhi pakota, rice and green chilies visible